Baddest Burn

 My FAVORITE part of this competition is that in addition to ranking teams based on their flat scores, teams will be able to help spread awareness for the Doug Flutie Jr Foundation for Autism AND improve their overall score in the process!
 Each team will be able to receive rep “dontations” from friends, family and fellow burn besties. $1=1 rep (ex: a $25 donation will result in 25 bonus reps being added to your team total!)
 This helps with community envolvment, support and most importanly helping families effected by Autism.
 There will be a prize for the top teams based on their flat rep count PLUS donated reps.

-STATION EXCERISE RELEASE 2024:
+STATION EXCERISE RELEASE 2025: In Order

 Get Involved